Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 47-point total in six of 11 games (54.5%) this season.
+- Kansas City's games this season have gone over 46.5 points six of 11 times.

-- Denver's games have gone over 47 points in just one opportunity this season.
+- Denver and its opponents have combined to score more than 46.5 points in one game this season.

-- The 40.5 combined points per game that these two squads have allowed this season are 6.5 fewer than the 47 over/under in this contest.
+- These two squads combine to surrender 40.5 points per game, 6.0 fewer than this contest's over/under.

-- The Chiefs and their opponents have scored an average of 54.0 points per game in 2020, 7.0 more than Sunday's total.
+- Chiefs games this season feature an average total of 54.0 points, a number 7.5 points higher than Sunday's over/under.

-- In 2020, games involving the Broncos have averaged a total of 44.1 points, 2.9 fewer than this game's set over/under.
+- The 46.5 over/under in this game is 2.4 points above the 44.1 average total in Broncos games this season.

 Chiefs stats and trends

-- Kansas City has four wins against the spread in 11 games this year.
+- Kansas City has four wins against the spread in 11 games this season.

-- This season, the Chiefs are winless ATS when entering a game as a favorite of 9.5 points or more.
+- The Chiefs have been favored by 8.5 points or more one time this season and have not covered the spread in any of them.

-- Kansas City's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Kansas City's games this year have hit the over five times in 11 opportunities (45.5%).

-- In games that Kansas City totals more than 330.8 yards, the team is 4-6 against the spread and 6-4 overall.
+- In games that Kansas City picks up over 330.8 yards, the team is 4-6 against the spread and 6-4 overall.

 - The Chiefs have turned the ball over 22 times this season, nine more turnovers than the Broncos have forced (13).